jldugger/blog/content/Money/introducing-money-Into-open-source.md

 ### Ubuntu ###

+A familiar infusion of cash into a project likely to be well known by my readers is Mark Shuttleworth's founding of the Ubuntu project.
+In his wiki page, under "Why are you funding Ubuntu, instead of giving the money to Debian?" he writes:

+> And finally, it seems to me that the hard part is not making funds available,
+> its allocating them to people and projects.
+I could easily write a cheque to
+> SPI, Inc, for the same amount that I've invested in Ubuntu.
+But who would
+> decide how that money was spent?
+Have you actually read the financial
+> statements of SPI, Inc, over the past few years?"

+Instead Mark chose to start Ubuntu as a paragon, demonstrating how changes might improve Debian through example, probably expecting to remain a small unpopular beacon on the hill.
+There were a number of things wrong with Debian at the time, and I think Ubuntu rapid popularity helped light a fire underneath them at a time when some Debian people were thinking "So what if we're losing users to Gentoo?
+Gentoo can have those idiots."
+XKCD has a tongue-in-cheek examination of why that line of thought is wrong.

 To that end, several people were hired and a company formed.
 Lots of **time** was spent picking who would be hired, what would be done, and explaining what was broken in Debian and how Ubuntu would work differently.